Deal Summary: $100, $250, or $400 bonus on High Yield Savings (1.05% APY)

 CIT Bank’s High Yield Savings account currently has a 1.05% APY (as of January 11, 2017) for all balances, with a minimum opening balance requirement of $100.
 From the time CIT Bank first launched this savings account in April 2012, the APY has ranged from 0.80% to 1.05%.
 Prior to the January rate increase, the last rate change occurred in May 2016 when the APY increased from 0.90% to 0.95%.

-The High Yield Savings account has no maintenance fees.
-It’s available as an IRA or a Custodial account.
-CIT Bank offers an ACH electronic funds transfer system that allows you to transfer money for free to and from accounts at other institutions.
+There are no maintenance fees associated with the High Yield Savings account, and it's available as an IRA or a Custodial account.
+CIT Bank’s ACH electronic funds transfer system allows money to be moved to and from accounts at external institutions fee-free.
 Once the account is opened, you can set up multiple links to external accounts.
-According to a CIT Bank CSR, there are no limits to the number of links and there’s no limit to the dollar amount for ACH transfers.
-The number of ACH withdrawals are limited to six per statement cycle as required by federal regulation.
+According to a CIT Bank CSR, there are no limits to the number of links, and there’s no limit on the dollar amount for ACH transfers.
+The number of ACH withdrawals are limited to six per statement cycle, as required by federal regulation.

-Headquartered in Pasadena, California, CIT Bank is an internet bank with no brick-and-mortar branches.
-Accounts can be opened by people in any state.
-To open a CIT Bank account, you must be a U.S. citizen or resident alien and be 18 years or older.
+Headquartered in Pasadena, California, CIT Bank is a "pure" internet bank, having no brick-and-mortar branches.
+Accounts can be opened by U.S. citizens or resident aliens, 18 years or older.

-Applying for the savings account can be done using CIT Bank’s online application.
-Funding is done with an electronic funds transfer from an outside bank account.
+Applying for the High Yield Savings Account can be done using CIT Bank’s online application.
+Funding can be done with an electronic funds transfer from an outside bank account.
 As is typical with setting up an ACH transfer, you provide CIT Bank with the routing and account number of your outside account.
-You also have the option to mail in a check or perform a wire transfer.
+Other options include mailing a check or performing a wire transfer.

 In 2015, CIT Bank merged with OneWest Bank.
 The resulting institution is a national bank (National Association) and was re-named CIT Bank, N.A.
 The OneWest Bank brand remains intact, but now operates as a division of CIT Bank, N.A.
 Deposits at CIT Bank and OneWest will be counted together for purposes of determining FDIC insurance coverage limits.
-As of September 30, 2016, the Bank now has combined assets of more than $43 billion and deposits of almost $33 billion.
+As of December 31, 2016, the Bank now has combined assets of more than $42 billion and deposits of more than $32 billion.

 The new bank (CIT Bank, N.A.) took the financial history and FDIC Certificate number of OneWest Bank (FDIC Certificate # 58978).
-CIT Bank, N.A. is currently financially strong.
-Based on September 30, 2016 data, it has an overall health grade at DepositAccounts.com of an “A+,” with a Texas Ratio of 9.35% (excellent).
+Based on December 31, 2016 data, CIT Bank, N.A. has an overall health grade at DepositAccounts.com of “A”, with a Texas Ratio of 9.94% (excellent) and is currently financially strong.
 Please refer to our financial overview of CIT Bank for more details.

-It’s important not to confuse CIT Bank with Citigroup Inc. which is the bank holding company of Citibank.
-CIT Bank is one of the businesses that make up CIT Group Inc., a bank holding company best known for providing commercial financing and other services to small and middle market businesses.
+It’s important not to confuse CIT Bank with Citigroup Inc., which is the bank holding company of Citibank.
+CIT Bank is one of the businesses that makes up CIT Group Inc., a bank holding company best known for providing commercial financing and other services to small and middle market businesses.

 OneWest Bank used to be IndyMac Bank.
 Following the FDIC brokered sale of IndyMac in March 2009, the Bank was re-branded as OneWest Bank.
 A portion of OneWest Bank’s growth came from the acquisitions of failed banks: in December 2009, First Federal Bank of California was acquired, followed by the acquisition of La Jolla Bank in February 2010.

-These effective APYs are only estimations based on the assumptions that the current APY of 1.05% holds for the three month qualification period.
+These effective APYs are only estimations based on the assumptions that the current APY of 1.05% holds for the qualification period.
 Additional time and larger balances will reduce the effective APYs.